dougyoung/reservations/README.md

     1. This would allow a Reservation to be potentially restored later.
     2. This would persist interesting guest behavior for later analysis, such as insights into reducing cancellations.
 7. Materialized view refresh would perform even better as a Postgres trigger.
-8. More data modeling: e.g. Hotels, Employees, Location, and others.
+8. More data modeling: e.g. Hotels, Employees, Location, RoomAvailability and others.
     1. This would also help us potentially shard Reservations into more targeted segments.
     2. Hotel would have many Rooms, many Employees, and many Locations.
     3. This would help reduce the load of refreshing the CurrentAndUpcomingReservation materialized view as a concurrent refresh could select only Reservations which are updated for a given Hotel.
+    4. RoomAvailability should update transactionally with Reservation creation & update.
 9. Reservations
     1. Should have a one-to-many relationship with Rooms as a Reservation may be for 1 or more rooms.
     2. Expected check-in date and expected check-out date are currently immutable from the API to avoid complexity